 * Who actually knows this backstory?
 Pretend Green Lantern existed in real life.
 One day, a green-suited superhero actually shows up and starts helping humanity.
-While there would no doubt be intense speculation about the nature of his hero's powers, the general public would know that this guy could a) fly, b) have green energy all around him and c) could use that green energy to create objects and whatnot.
+While there would undoubtedly be intense speculation about the nature of his hero's powers (and speculation about everything about the hero in general), the public would know that this guy could a) fly, b) have green energy all around him and c) could use that green energy to create objects and whatnot.
 So, naturally, having "Green" in the name makes a lot of sense given the colour motif.
 The problem I see here is that the average person would have no idea where the "Lantern" part is coming from.
 Example:

 Random person: Wow, thanks for rebuilding our dam and saving the town from flooding, mysterious superpowered stranger!

 Green Lantern: Think nothing of it, just helping out those in need!

 GL (with hands proudly on hips): The Green Lantern!